 I’ve been an ardent environmentalist since my early teens and aim to avoid contributing to our ever-growing landfills.
 Not only do I help you remove clutter, I also assist you in getting rid of unwanted items responsibly.
 I diligently find ways to resell, donate, or recycle your objects so they can find new homes outside the trash.

-I was a practicing Social Worker (MSW) for 26 years.
 Long ago, I hired a professional organizer who helped transform my storage-oriented basement into a welcoming space.
-Looking for a project I felt passionate about after retiring from my social work career, I happened upon an inspirational card I’d received two decades earlier: “Every challenge is your teacher.
+Looking for a new adventure after retiring from twenty-six years as a social worker, I happened upon an inspirational card I’d received two decades earlier: “Every challenge is your teacher.
 You have learned much.
 You are now helping others.”

-My thoughts turned to my basement experience years ago, and I wondered whether I could help people in that way.
-Since those early days, I’ve taken courses with the Professional Organizers in Canada (POC) and passed the exam to be considered a Trained Professional Organizer.
-I participate in Monthly POC meetings and attended the annual POC Conference.
-I read trade publications and take additional courses which present ongoing educational opportunities.
-Most importantly, I adhere to the Code of Conduct and Ethics of the POC.
+When my thoughts turned to my basement experience years ago, I wondered whether I could help people in that way.
+Since those early days, I have taken courses with the Professional Organizers in Canada (POC) and passed the exam to be considered a Trained Professional Organizer.
+I attend Monthly POC meetings, participate in their annual conference, read trade publications, and take additional courses which present ongoing educational opportunities.
+I always adhere to the Code of Conduct and Ethics of the POC.

 - To help you live in harmony with your surroundings.

 - To offer support as you transition from one home to another.

 - To help you decide what you want to keep and what you no longer want.

 - To help dispose of castoffs in an ecological manner.